 Insects and other minibeasts are everywhere yet often overlooked, but they play vital roles in almost every ecosystem.
 From arachnids (spiders) to insects (beetles and bugs) to molluscs (snails and slugs), there are lots of tiny creatures taking up resident in our gardens, parks, ponds, woodlands and more!

 A great way to find out which species are in your garden or school grounds is to carry out a survey by using a tumble or “pitfall” trap.
-Scientists use pitfall traps for insect surveying – it helps them gather important data which can help influence conservation methods.
+Scientists use pitfall traps for insect surveying.
+This method helps them gather important data which can then help them protect the habitat and invertebrate species that live there.

 By setting one of these in your garden, you can start to get an idea of the diversity and abundance of invertebrate species – those that move along the ground at least!